 Two weeks ago I published my Profile Page.
 Since then some changes were made, that I think are worth sharing.

 First of all, blog changes.
-As I have now profile page I don't need to keep same staff here, so blog design has been simplified: pages with extensions and the right panel with some weird staff has been removed to give more space to post content.
+As I have now profile page I don't need to keep same stuff here, so blog design has been simplified: pages with extensions and the right panel with some weird stuff has been removed to give more space to post content.
 I think I will make some more design changes in the near future.